-No program solely focusing on homeless outreach is proposed for CDBG funding during FY 2023-2024.
+No program solely focusing on homeless outreach is proposed for CDBG funding during FY 2024-2025.
 It is important to note that the homeless service providers funded by the City have well-established and comprehensive outreach services that assess and link homeless persons to appropriate services and housing.
-In addition, Mercy House will receive non-CDBG funding to support its street outreach and engagement program.
-The Mercy House Street Outreach Team will partner with the OC Sheriff to implement this program.
+During FY 2024-2025, the City will continue to explore a partnership with neighboring jurisdictions to hire staff to provide outreach and engagement services for unsheltered persons in conjunction with the OC Sheriff.
+The City will use non-CDBG funding for these services.